-- 5.2.1.
-Step 1: Identification of alternatives to the project activity consistent with current laws and regulations Define the most plausible baseline scenario for the generation of heat, electricity and mechanical energy using the following baseline options and combinations - 32.
-The project participant shall exclude baseline options that: - (a) Do not comply with legal and regulatory requirements; or - (b) Involve fuels (used for the generation of heat, power or mechanical energy) at the recipient facility(ies) that are not produced or imported in the host country. - 33.
-The project participant shall provide evidence and supporting documents to exclude baseline options that meet the above-mentioned criteria. - 34.
-The baseline candidates should be considered for the following facilities: - (a) For the waste energy generation WEG facility(ies) where the waste energy is generated; and - (b) For the recipient facility(ies) where the useful energy is consumed: - (i) The baseline identification in these cases should cover both, the type of fuel(s) used and the associated energy generation technologies; - (ii) In cases where the project activity chooses to supply excess electricity and/or mechanical energy beyond the maximum capacity of the pre-project equipment of existing recipient facilities, the baseline scenario of electricity and/or mechanical energy could be a combination of the "P" and/or "M" scenarios described below. - As t The project activity can be implemented using on waste energy generated in an existing or a Greenfield project WEG facility, supplying useful energy to existing or Greenfield recipient facility(ies). the following combinations, which represent the baseline scenarios of an existing facility, should be tailored for Greenfield facilities.
-Therefore, for the Greenfield project WEG facilities, the following identification of the baseline scenarios should shall be analysed based upon the guidelines included in Appendix 1 Annex 1.
-At an existing project WEG facility, if the production capacity is increased after the implementation of the project activityies, the scenarios for added capacity may be different from those identified for the existing capacity, which displaces historical consumption of heat or power, heat and mechanical energy up to the maximum capacity of existing capacity of the pre-project equipment.
-The approach for baseline scenarios for waste energy from added production capacity should shall be same as that followed for the Greenfield facility. - 36.
-For the use of waste energy at the WEG facility the realistic and credible alternative(s) may include, inter alia: - (a) W1: WECM is directly vented to the atmosphere without incineration; - (b) W2: WECM is released to the atmosphere (for example after incineration) or waste heat is released (or vented) to the atmosphere or waste pressure energy is not utilized:
+- 38. The project participant shall exclude baseline options that: - (a) Do not comply with legal and regulatory requirements; or - (b) Involve fuels (used for the generation of heat, power or mechanical energy) at the recipient facility(ies) that are not produced or imported in the host country. - 39.
+The project participant shall provide evidence and supporting documents to exclude baseline options that meet the above-mentioned criteria. - 40.
+The baseline candidates should be considered for the following facilities: - (a) For the WEG facility(ies) where the waste energy is generated; and - (b) For the recipient facility(ies) where the useful energy is consumed: - The baseline identification in these cases should cover both, the type of fuel(s) used and the associated energy generation technologies; - (ii) In cases where the project activity chooses to supply excess electricity and/or mechanical energy beyond the maximum capacity of the pre-project equipment of existing recipient facilities, the baseline scenario of electricity and/or mechanical energy could be a combination of the "P" and/or "M" scenarios described below. - 41.
+The project activity can be implemented using waste energy generated in an existing or a Greenfield WEG facility, supplying useful energy to existing or Greenfield recipient facility(ies).
+For Greenfield WEG facilities, the identification of the baseline scenarios shall be analysed based upon the guidelines included in appendix 1.
+At an existing WEG facility, if the production capacity is increased after the implementation of the project activity, the scenarios for added capacity may be different from those identified for the existing capacity, which displaces power, heat and mechanical energy up to the maximum capacity of existing capacity of the pre-project equipment.
+The approach for baseline scenarios for waste energy from added production capacity shall be same as that followed for the Greenfield facility.

-- (c) W3: Waste energy is sold as an energy source; - (d) W4 Waste energy is used for meeting energy demand at the recipient facility(ies); - (e) W5: A portion of the quantity or waste energy of WECM is recovered for generation of heat and/or electricity and/or mechanical energy, while the rest of the waste energy available to the recipient facility is either produced at the project facility is flared/released to atmosphere/ or remains unutilised;7 - (f) W6: All the waste energy produced at the WEG facility is captured and used for generating electricity for export electricity generation or generating steam. - 37.
-For power generation at each recipient facility the realistic and credible alternative(s) may include, inter alia: - (a) P1: Proposed project activity not undertaken as a CDM project activity; - (b) P2: On-site or off-site existing fossil fuel fired cogeneration plant;8 - (c) P3: On-site or off-site Greenfield fossil fuel fired cogeneration plant;9 - (d) P4: On-site or off-site existing renewable energy based cogeneration plant; 10 - (e) P5: On-site or off-site Greenfield renewable energy based cogeneration plant;11 - (f) P6: On-site or off-site existing fossil fuel based existing identified captive power plant; - (g) P7: On-site or off-site existing identified renewable energy or other waste energy based captive power plant; - (h) P8: On-site or off-site Greenfield fossil fuel based captive plant; - (i) P9: On-site or off-site Greenfield renewable energy or other waste energy based captive plant; - (i) P10: Sourced from grid-connected power plants;
+- 42. For the use of waste energy at the WEG facility the realistic and credible alternative(s) may include, inter alia: - (a) W1: WECM is directly vented to the atmosphere without incineration; - (b) W2: WECM is released to the atmosphere (for example after incineration) or waste heat is released (or vented) to the atmosphere or waste pressure energy is not utilized; - (c) W3: Waste energy is sold as an energy source; - (d) W4 Waste energy is used for meeting energy demand at the recipient facility(ies); - (e) W5: A portion of waste energy is recovered for generation of heat and/or electricity and/or mechanical energy, while the rest of the waste energy available to the recipient facility is either flared/released to atmosphere or remains unutilised;7 - (f) W6: All the waste energy produced at the WEG facility is captured and used for generating electricity for export or generating steam. - 43.
+For power generation at each recipient facility the realistic and credible alternative(s) may include, inter alia: - (a) P1: Proposed project activity not undertaken as a CDM project activity; - (b) P2: On-site or off-site existing fossil fuel fired cogeneration plant;8 - (c) P3: On-site or off-site Greenfield fossil fuel fired cogeneration plant;9 - (d) P4: On-site or off-site existing renewable energy based cogeneration plant;10 - (e) P5: On-site or off-site Greenfield renewable energy based cogeneration plant;11